 No. When you create a Premium account at lastpass.com/partnerpremium/pitt, your Premium account is associated with your University email address.
 Only one Pitt Password Manager Premium account can be associated with your University email address.

-Do I need to renew my Premium account?
+Do I need to renew my Premium status?

-No. Your Premium will renew automatically each year.
+No. Your Premium status will renew automatically each year.

-Do I need to renew my Enterprise account?
+Do I need to renew my Business account?

-No. You do not need to renew your Enterprise account.
-Keep in mind, however, that once you leave the University, your Enterprise account is disabled.
+No. You do not need to renew your Business account.
+Keep in mind, however, that once you leave the University, your Business account is disabled.